emzpetros/ObsidianNotes/ASCU.md

 Stim set with calculated PW (if it's less than pwMax) and PA value that was programmed in (PA not changeable via the app only by programming the board)

-Stim actually *delivered* as an event schedule in AscuAmputee.ino using computed PW
+When stim set to on the output is delivered as an event schedule in the main AscuAmputee.ino script using the computed values for each location

 # Raw Insole Values
 ```